deezplace/YT-DLPtui/README.md

 dlp-yt_sh
 written by Dee 2020

-downloader script, terminal user interface for audio/video from YouTube which passes instructions to yt-dlp
+TUI downloader script for using yt-dlp to DL audio/video from YouTube
-Saves files to specified download path

 All care, no responsibility